Arco-list/arco/arco_prd_updated.md

 - Given an unauthenticated visitor loads the site, when the header renders, then show nav items Projects, Professionals, Log In/Sign Up (and hide Saved projects/Saved professionals/Account/Sign out), List with Us (Switch to company when an authenticated professional visitor loads the side), Help center.
 - Given the hero Search bar has non-empty input, when the user presses Enter or clicks the Search CTA, then navigate to Discover (Projects tab) with the query applied and visible in the Discover search field.
+- User can navigate cards in a carrousel using the navigation buttons (left/right) to refresh all the cards in the carrousel.
+On mobile the carrousel can be navigated through a swipe.
 - Professional categories and services
   | Professional Category | Professional Service     |
   | --------------------- | ------------------------ |